Kid Cudi: Early life

-Kid Cudi was born Scott Ramon Seguro Mescudi in Cleveland, Ohio, on January 30, 1984.
+Kid Cudi was born as Scott Ramon Seguro Mescudi in Cleveland, Ohio, on January 30, 1984.
 He grew up in Shaker Heights and Solon.
 He has two older brothers, Domingo and Dean, and an older sister, Maisha.
 His mother, Elsie Harriet (née Banks), is an African-American school choir teacher at Roxboro Middle School in Cleveland Heights, Ohio.
 His father, Lindberg Styles Mescudi, was a house painter, substitute teacher, and World War II Air Force veteran of African-American and Mexican descent.

 When Cudi was 11 years old, his father died of cancer; his passing had a significant effect on Cudi's personality and music.
 Cudi attended Shaker Heights High School for two years before transferring to Solon High School.
-He was expelled from the school for threatening to punch the principal, and would later earn his GED.
+He was expelled from the school for threatening to punch the principal, but later earned his GED.
 He studied film at the University of Toledo, but dropped out after a year.
 His subsequent plan to join the Navy did not pan out because of his juvenile police record.